CoEDL/kaldi_helpers/guides/about-the-tasks.md

 # Kaldi Pipeline tasks

-The pipeline uses go-task to run Python scripts for data cleaning and preparation, and to organise the cleaned data into the folders that Kaldi expects.
+The pipeline uses a program in the Docker container named 'go-task' to run Python scripts for data cleaning and preparation, and to organise the cleaned data into the folders that Kaldi expects.

-The first task to run is to resample audio to 16 bit 44.1KkHz (which is what the Kaldi config is set to).
+We have a task `resample-audio` that can change the sample rate, bit depth and number of channels of audio to 44.1kHz, 16 bit, mono (which is what the Kaldi config is set to).

 If the audio files contain English or other non-target language, there are two processes that can strip these out.